mBiocoder/batch_correction_cellpainting/data/jump/JUMP_overview.md

     * Outer columns have positive and negative controls.
     * Eight compound positive controls in the outermost columns, followed by negative controls and DMSO in other columns.

+Sentinel plates are designed to contain known control compounds with well-characterized responses.
+By including these plates in each experimental batch, one can track variations in assay performance, instrument performance, and other technical factors that may affect the data.
 **In each batch of the cpg0016, control plates were run**:

 4) JUMP-Target-1-Compound Plates: